stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 self.config = config
 ```

-This line is necessary if you need to read the ```slips.conf ``` configuration file for your own configurations
+This line is necessary if you need to read the ```config/slips.conf ``` configuration file for your own configurations

 ```python
 __database__.start(redis_port)